iden3/circomlib/doc/baby_jubjub_arithmetic.md

 In this document, we briefly describe the curve and how its arithmetic is implemented.
 For details more details about the curve, please read [EIP-2494](https://github.com/ethereum/EIPs/pull/2494).

+## Table of Contents

+TODO: All together or per folder?

+- Description of Baby Jubjub
+- Birational Maps
+- Arithmetic on Baby Jubjub
+	- Addition of Points
+	- Multiplication of a Point by a Scalar
+- Bits to Point and Point to Bits Maps
+- Public Key Extraction

+## Description of Baby Jubjub

 - **Ground field**

 	Baby Jubjub is an elliptic curve whose point coordinates live in the field `F_r`, where `r` is the prime number